-At today's Annual General Meeting (AGM), shareholders of GAM Holding AG will be asked to approve a new share buy-back programme which - together with the proposed dividend of CHF 0.50 per share for 2010 - will be paid from the Group's capital contribution reserves (amounting to CHF 2.1 billion as confirmed by the Swiss Federal Tax Authority).
+At today's Annual General Meeting (AGM), shareholders of GAM Holding AG will be asked to approve a dividend of CHF 0.50 per share for 2011 and the cancellation of the shares repurchased in 2011 under its ongoing buy-back programme.
 Details of GAM Holding AG's AGM can be found on www.gamholding.com.

-Swiss & Global Asset Management reported assets under management of CHF 82.5 billion for the first quarter of 2011, an increase of CHF 2.1 billion from year-end 2010, driven by both positive net new money and market and currency appreciation.
-Net inflows during the first quarter reflected the sustained growth in its private label funds business and continuing strong demand for its physical precious metals funds and the fixed income funds sub-advised by GAM.
+Swiss & Global Asset Management reported assets under management of CHF 80.5 billion for the first quarter of 2012, an increase of CHF 3.6 billion from year-end 2011, driven by market performance and net new money inflows.

 Larissa Alghisi Rubner, GAM Holding AG

 T: +41 (0) 58 426 62 15